Aquarium Ammonia Test Strips: Are They Accurate – My Results

 Ammonia levels in your tanks can wreck everything in your aquarium.
 Testing is IMPORTANT, but finding the root cause is how you can fix the problem for good.
 I put together a simple guide on how you can lower ammonia levels safely and quickly.
 Check it out, it might save the lives of your aquatic friends.

-Option B: The Hybrid Strategy
+Option B: The Hybrid Aquarium Ammonia Test Strategy

 This is my personal favorite setup for a reliable fish room.
 You keep your Tetra 6-in-1 Strips for the “easy” stuff like pH and Nitrates, but you invest in a standalone API Liquid Ammonia Kit for the heavy lifting.